eshaan007/MeloBeats/README.md

 <p align="center"><b>Enjoy the LoFi ChillHop Music 🎧</b></p>

-- Developed this Web-App to Enjoy Music.
+- Developed this Responsive Web-App to Enjoy Music.
 - Used ReactJS and Called in the Data from ChillHop.
 - Beautified using SCSS Framework.
 - Deployed on Vercel.